Raghav-45/wave-linux/README.md

 ## Description 📝

-This project aims to provide a minimalistic Linux implementation using **Rust Coreutils** and the **Linux kernel**.
 By leveraging the power and efficiency of Rust, along with Linux kernel, I've creating a lightweight linux.

 ## Features ( Currently ) ✨